kicaj29/angular10-examples/README.md

 Promise:
 * Promise is executed together with his constructor.
 There is no need to call 'then' to start execution of promise (eager loading).
 * There is no possibility to cancel promise.
-NOTE: because of this we have to check if then is executed for still valid component (e.g.check if the component is already destroy).
 * If we call multiple times ‘then’ on the same instance of promise the promise only return value, content of promise is executed only one time!
 * Handling errors: use `catch` method.
 Handled error is passed as success to next `then`s.